 Her grandfather motioned to a clock on the wall.
 "But it's almost dinner."

 Kagome ignored him, feeling only Kouga's eyes on her back.
 Crossing the room with jerking steps, she forced herself to move rather than study.
 As she neared the far wall, a strange tugging overtook her.
-It was strong—magnetic, demanding, and insistent.
-A strangled yelp followed.
-Glass, clay, and metal relics crashed down and heavy armor slammed her in the back.
-Kouga collided hard and the two tumbled to the ground, landing amidst broken bits of orb.
+It was strong – magnetic and demanding – and a strangled yelp followed.
+Glass, clay, and metal relics crashed down, and heavy armor suddenly slammed into her back.
+Kouga collided hard, and the two tumbled to the ground, landing amidst broken bits of orb.

 "Waaah!"
 Floor filled Kagome's face.
 "Kouga!
 What are you doing?!"

 "Yeah right," she struggled to rise up on her elbows.
 "Get off!"

 He placed palms on either side of her, lifting his weight from her frame.
 "I didn't!"

 "Well move now!
 I can't breathe!"

 "You have enough air for screech," he said dryly.

 Fury flooded her scent.
 "We're not starting again.
 Up.
 Now."

 As Kouga rose, Souta glanced to the wolf youkai by his grandfather.
 The spell seemed to be exempt from Jii-chan's usual magical impotence.
 Ginta and Hakkaku returned his gaze, and all three drew closer.